OpenGenderTracking/bostonglobe/README.md

 2. `config.yaml`

 * `redis`

 ** `host` - the host name of your redis queue server ** `port` - the port of the redis server
 ** `namespace` - the prefix for redis keys

 * `storeType` - The type of backend data store to use: `MongoStore` or `FileSystemStore`.
 Be sure to change the appropriate connectivity/path information in the section corresponding to the store type you picked.

 ## Change log

+### 2013/02/25

+Added support for using mongo db.
+Articles now get parsed and stored in either mongo or on the file system.
+Users can choose based on config file setting.

+### 2013/02/24

+Added fetching and parsing of boston globe API.
+This supports pagination of multipage results.

 ### 2013/02/14